veit/jupyter-tutorial/docs/productive/git/work.rst

     remove a file from the work and stage areas.
 ``$ git stash``
     move the current changes from the work area to the stash.

+    To be able to distinguish your hidden changes as well as possible, the following two options are recommended:

+    * ``git stash -p`` allows you to hide partial changes.
+    * ``git stash save MESSAGE`` adds a message to the changes.

 ``$ git stash pop``
     transfer the changes from the hiding place to the work area and empty the hiding place.